Midi Nation is supported by our great readers. We might get a commission if you buy gear through a link on this page [at no additional cost to you].

 Since sound quality is the most important factor in my review, I gave it the highest weight in the final score calculation (0.5).

-After sound quality, I prioritized a number of additional characteristics such as:
+After sound quality, I prioritized a number of additional characteristics when choosing the best earbuds under $50, such as:

 - Build quality: Are the earphones solidly constructed?
 Are they comfortable to wear?
 Do they feel flimsy or robust?
 Will they last regular wear and tear?
 I considered these questions when evaluating the earphones.